 - Be confident in your quant values, as our kit provides more accurate and reproducible results than other methods and kits.

-- Get up and running quickly with our easy-to-use kit, containing Library Dilution Buffer, optimized master mix, 4 standards and ROX dye.
+- Get up and running quickly with our easy-to-use kit, containing Library Dilution Buffer, optimized master mix and ROX dye.

 - Simplify your reaction setup with fewer pipetting steps and a single extension time for all libraries.

 - Use with all your libraries, regardless of insert size, GC content and preparation method.

 Get a free NEBNext Library Quant Kit sample!

 The NEBNext Library Quant Kit delivers significant improvements to qPCR-based library quantitation for next gen sequencing.